 The Board Committees' authorities and responsibilities are governed by the relevant Committee's terms of reference, as approved by the Board.
-Until 2013 there were three committees of the Board - Executive Committee, Audit and Risk Management Committee and Selection and Remuneration Committee.
 During 2014 the Board reviewed the composition of the committees after the appointment of new directors in order to enhance the role of the Board and also segregate certain functions to adopt best practice in corporate governance.
 Accordingly the Audit and Risk Management Committee has been reconstituted into two separate committees - Audit committee and Risk & Compliance Committee.
 The Executive committee has been replaced by Credit Committee.
 The Board may establish any other committee to consider matters of special importance as deemed necessary.